Fukushima (city): Post-Second World War

 The very first Waraji Festival (わらじ祭り) was held on August 1, 1970.
 In the festival participants parade a large waraji straw sandal through the streets of Fukushima.
 Two months later, on November 1, Route13's Mt.
 Shinobu Tunnel (信夫山トンネル).
 The Iizaka East Line was shut down on April 12, 1971, leaving the Iizaka Line the only remaining railway operated by Fukushima Transportation.
 The same year Fukushima Prefectural Office's west wing was completed, making it, at the time, the tallest building in the prefecture.
 The section of the Tōhoku Expressway linking Kōriyama in the south to Shiroishi in the north, via Fukushima, opened on April 1, 1975.
 The Tōhoku Shinkansen opened on June 23, 1982, and connected Ōmiya in the south to Morioka in the north, via Fukushima.

 The Route 4 South Bypass opened on November 11, 1983, and the Fukushima Prefectural Museum of Art and Prefectural Library were completed on July 22, 1983.
 Fukushima hosted the first East Japan Women's Ekiden road relay race on November 24, 1985.

 On August 4 and 5 of 1986 the Abukuma River and its tributaries flooded due to Nakdōri receiving from 200 to 300 mm of rain from a typhoon.
 Cities and towns along the Abukuma River and its tributaries, Fukushima included, suffered 11 people killed or injured, and damage to 14,000 buildings.

 Later that year, on September 13, the Fukushima Azuma Stadium was completed.
 The Abukuma Express Line, a 54.9 km railway line linking Fukushima to Marumori in the north, began operations on July 1, 1988, and on November 12, the Yūji Koseki Memorial Museum was opened.

 The Fukushima Mutual Bank changed its name to Fukushima Bank in February 1989, and on September 27 Route 115's 3360 m Tsuchiyu Tunnel (土湯トンネル) was opened.
 On July 1, 1992, the Yamagata Shinkansen opened, connecting Fukushima to Yamagata.
 In 1995, the 50th National Sports Festival of Japan was held, primarily at Azuma Sports Park in the west of the city.

+Since 2000

 The dam completion ceremony for the Surikamigawa Dam in the Moniwa area was held on September 25, 2005.